Please direct all press inquiries to firstname.lastname@example.org.

 Actors' Equity Bio

 Equity is governed by its own members through an elected Council, representing principal actors, chorus actors and stage managers living in three regions: Eastern, Central and Western.
 Members at large participate in Equity’s governance through a system of regional Boards and Committees.
-Equity has 28 designated area liaison cities with over 100 members each.
+Equity has 28 designated liaison areas, metropolitan areas with a concentration of more than 100 members.

 President: Kate Shindle